Kathryn Grayson

 Kathryn Grayson (born Zelma Kathryn Elisabeth Hedrick; February 9, 1922 – February 17, 2010) was an American actress and coloratura soprano.

-From the age of twelve, Grayson trained as an opera singer.
+From the age of 12, Grayson trained as an opera singer.
 She was under contract to Metro-Goldwyn-Mayer by the early 1940s, soon establishing a career principally through her work in musicals.
-After several supporting roles, she was a lead performer in such films as Thousands Cheer (1943), Anchors Aweigh (1945) with Frank Sinatra and Gene Kelly, and Show Boat (1951) and Kiss Me Kate (1953), both with Howard Keel.
+After several supporting roles, she was a lead performer in such films as Thousands Cheer (1943), Anchors Aweigh (1945) with Frank Sinatra and Gene Kelly and Show Boat (1951) and Kiss Me Kate (1953), both with Howard Keel.

-When film musical production declined, she worked in theatre, appearing in Camelot (1962–1964).
-Later in the decade she performed in several operas, including La bohème, Madama Butterfly, Orpheus in the Underworld and La traviata.
+Grayson also worked in theatre, appearing in Camelot (1962–1964).
+Later in the decade, she performed in several operas, including La bohème, Madama Butterfly, Orpheus in the Underworld and La traviata.

 Early life

 Zelma Kathryn Elisabeth Hedrick was born on February 9, 1922, in Winston-Salem, North Carolina, one of four children of Charles Hedrick, a building contractor-realtor, and Lillian Hedrick (née Grayson).

-The Hedrick family later moved to Kirkwood, Missouri, outside St. Louis, where Grayson was discovered singing on the empty stage of the St. Louis Municipal Opera House by a janitor, who introduced her to Frances Marshall of the Chicago Civic Opera, who gave the twelve-year-old girl voice lessons.
-Grayson's sister, Frances Raeburn (born Mildred Hedrick) was also an actress and singer, appearing alongside her in the film Seven Sweethearts.
-She had two brothers, Clarence "Bud" E. Hedrick, and Harold.
-The family moved to California when Grayson was 15 years old.
+The Hedrick family later moved to Kirkwood, Missouri, outside St. Louis.
+At the age of 12, Grayson was discovered singing on the empty stage of the St. Louis Municipal Opera House by a janitor, who introduced her to Frances Marshall of the Chicago Civic Opera, from whom Grayson received voice lessons.
+Grayson's sister Frances Raeburn (born Mildred Hedrick; 1924–1976) was also an actress and singer, appearing along with her in the film Seven Sweethearts.
+Grayson had two brothers, Clarence "Bud" E. Hedrick, and Harold.
+The family moved to California when she was 15 years old.